PDennise/cv-portfolio/README.md

 ## Features
 - **Responsive Design:** Compatible with desktops, tablets, and mobile devices.
-- **Navigation Bar:** Smooth scrolling between sections with fixed top navigation.
+- **Navigation Bar:** Easy-to-use menu for navigating between different pages.
 - **Call-to-Action Buttons:** Highlight important actions such as viewing projects or contacting.
 - **Semantic HTML:** Proper use of HTML5 elements for better accessibility and SEO.
 - **Visual Consistency:** Cohesive color scheme, typography, and spacing for professional appearance.